sysfce2/Game-Engine_BoxEngine/README.md

 ## 3D Scene

-Open an 3d object an draw it with renderer, this is in the projects/example folder
+Opens a 3d object an draw it with renderer, this is in the projects/example folder

 ![image](https://github.com/RodrigoPAml/BoxEngine/assets/41243039/07b75cc4-aba1-4a98-867f-966723d3260b)